Shared Services Canada System Maintenance Notice

 Funds requested from SSHRC (mandatory)

-Note: SSHRC provides the following guidelines to committee members regarding the adjudication of the budget subcriteria of the overall Feasibility score:
+Note: SSHRC provides the following guidelines to committee members regarding the merit review of the budget subcriteria of the overall Feasibility score:

 - Committees will use the principle of minimum essential funding to guide their budget discussions.